veracruz-project/veracruz/COMPONENTS.markdown

 Untrusted code needs to be used to interface between clients and the trusted Veracruz runtime.
 Components related to this untrusted interfacing are:

-- Durango: is client software that is designed to interact with the Veracruz trusted runtime.
+- Veracruz client: is client software that is designed to interact with the Veracruz trusted runtime.
 Principals provisioning secrets into the isolate/challenging the authenticity of the isolate with remote attestation use this for all communication between them and the trusted runtime.
 - Sinaloa: is an untrusted "bridge"/server component executing on the delegate's machine, outside of the isolate, and which routes encrypted communication between the various principals and the isolate.